zicat/tributary/doc/user_guide.md

 ### A simple example

-Here, the demo config of application.properties in config dir is shown as follows:
+Here, a simple config of application.properties in config dir is shown as follows:

 ```properties
 server.port=8765